 Keep the juices of the marinade for later.
 It will be incorporated at the end.

-Don't let the onion or the be
+Don't let the onion or the bell pepper get brown.

 While simmering, check that the meat doesn't stick to the pan or that the broth hasn't reduced too much.
 If it's the case, add a little water.